How to Create a Simple Chat Room with JavaScript

 Before this will function properly, you'll need to either set up a PHP WebSocket server or the Node.js WebSocket server.
 You'll be required to use HTTPS and WSS protocols in a production environment, so an SSL certificate is also required.

-You can view the full JavaScript Chat code in our GitHub repository.
+You can view the full JavaScript chat room code here in the GitHub repository.

 Created: April 14, 2020